 Parks, Playgrounds, & Natural Areas

-Bordering Hopelands Gardens and Rye Patch, the Wetlands act as a natural filtration system for rainwater run-off from Whiskey Road.
+Adjoining Hopelands Gardens and Rye Patch, the Wetlands act as a natural filtration system for rainwater run-off from Whiskey Road.
 The addition of the Wetlands in 1993 has added a tranquil marshland setting for all to experience.
-Enjoy a walk out on the floating boardwalk to see a variety of nature that includes plants, trees, ducks, turtles and fish.
+Enjoy a walk around the perimeter to see a variety of nature that includes plants, trees, ducks, turtles and fish.

 History of the Gardens